An introductory guide to biomarkers, precision, personalized and stratified medicine

 |Physiological||Is the patient fit for treatment?||Renal function tests prior to platinum-based chemotherapy.|

 Biomarker Validation.
 This again is an area of much confusion with several different terms used.
-There are, however, two main aspects to proving a biomarker is fit for purpose that can be summarised as:
+There are, however, two main aspects to proving a biomarker is fit for purpose that can be summarized as:

 i) Analytical validation.
 This is the proof that the biomarker is technically robust (ie it measures what it is supposed to reliably).
 This is what the Clinical Laboratory Improvement Amendments (CLIA) legislation is primarily focussed on in the US.
 Indeed, in order to be able to use a biomarker for the selection of patient treatment in many US states, including clinical trials, the assay must be compliant with CLIA biomarker validation requirements.
 This typically includes: